adkap2/Stock_Analysis/README.md

     *  pvalue = 0.0024

 The resulting p values from the One Sample Ttest suggest that there is enough statistical signficance to reject the Null Hypothesis that GME price and mentions on WallStreetBets are correlated.
+This is assuming an alpha threshold of 0.05.

+## Moving Forward

 ## Technologies Used